-Before you can understand that it’s important to recognize one essential fact: words have power.
+Before you can understand what ‘timshel’ means, it’s important to recognize one essential fact: words have power.

 Words are the closest thing humans will ever experience to actual magic.
 Words have the power to transport us to Hogwarts, Narnia, and Westeros.
 Words can not only break a heart, but more importantly heal it.
 Words allow us to cultivate and spread both new and old ideas.
 In short, words allow us an endless opportunity to practice magic in our every day lives.